List of internet service providers in India

 This is a list of internet service providers in India.
-There were 584 internet service providers (ISPs) offering broadband and narrow band internet services in India as of 30 September 2021.
+There were 1076 internet service providers (ISPs) offering broadband and narrowband internet services in India as of 30 June 2023.

 By subscribers

-Broadband is defined by the Telecom Regulatory Authority of India as "an always-on data connection ... that offers a minimum downlink and uplink speed of 2 Mbps".
-The number of internet users are 83,42,88,767 (83Crore+) out of which 3,94,07,323 (3Crore+) are narrow band subscribers and 79,48,81,444 (79Crore+) are broadband subscribers.
-The following table shows the top 4 ISPs in India by total subscriber base as of 30 September 2021.
+Broadband is defined by the Telecom Regulatory Authority of India as "an always-on data connection ... that offers a minimum downlink and uplink speed of 2 Mbit/s".
+The number of internet users is 895.832 million, out of whom 34.36 million are narrowband subscribers and 861.472 million are broadband subscribers.
+The following table shows the top 5 ISPs in India by total subscriber base as of 30 June 2023.